PP-archive/location-search/README.md

 * [/tests/](/tests/) - folder with the tests for PHPUnit

 ## Other noteworthy points
-* I've used composer to have an option to use the additional libraries if needed and in order to use it's autoload
+* The composer is used to have an option to use the additional libraries if needed and in order to use it's autoload